 In 1762, George purchased Buckingham House, which was to become Buckingham Palace, for use as a family retreat out of London.
 It was George and Charlotte who popularised Weymouth as a holiday resort, and set an example of piety to the country.

 George III outlived his wife by two years, with Charlotte’s death bringing an end to their 57 year marriage.

-The marriage produced six children, and despite the continual string of mistresses Edward kept, their marriage seems to have been happy, evidenced by their letters, the frequent children Alexandra bore, and her care of her husband in his final hours, although some question the apparent lack of interest her husband showed during a bout of rheumatic fever at the end of her third pregnancy in 1867.
+The marriage produced six children, and despite the continual string of mistresses Edward kept, their marriage seems to have been happy!
+This is shown by their letters, the frequent children Alexandra bore indicating a regular sex life, and her care of her husband in his final hours – although some question the apparent lack of interest her husband showed during a bout of rheumatic fever at the end of her third pregnancy in 1867.

 As Queen, Alexandra regularly looked after George and Mary’s children as the Prince and Princess of Wales toured the Empire.

 George V and Queen Mary (May) of Teck